Coder731/Portfolio_Project_1/README.md

     - Short answer?
 No because the browser will only render the first one.
 [Can a HTML element have multiple unique ID attributes? [duplicate]](https://stackoverflow.com/questions/16936132/can-a-html-element-have-multiple-unique-id-attributes)
     ###### Can only target a single HTML element with a single before pseudo-element
     - In CSS2.1, an element can only have at most one of any kind of pseudo-element at any time.
 (This means an element can have both a :before and an :after pseudo-element — it just cannot have more than one of each kind.)
 [Can I have multiple :before pseudo-elements for the same element?](https://stackoverflow.com/questions/11998593/can-i-have-multiple-before-pseudo-elements-for-the-same-element)
+    ###### Pseudo-classes
+    - A CSS pseudo-class is a keyword added to a selector that specifies a special state of the selected element(s).
+For example, :hover can be used to change a button's color when the user's pointer hovers over it.
+[Pseudo-classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes)
     ###### CSS position Property
     - [CSS position Property <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a0/W3Schools_logo.svg/1024px-W3Schools_logo.svg.png" alt="W3 Schools" width="15">](https://www.w3schools.com/cssref/pr_class_position.asp)
     - Although there is support in new inset property, this was avoided for Browser Compatibility. [(No) CSS shorthand for positioning](https://stackoverflow.com/questions/10855276/css-shorthand-for-positioning)